Clearco Review: Fees, Terms & Best Clearco Alternatives (2026)

 Pros and Cons of Clearco

-• +No equity dilution.
+• YesNo equity dilution.
 Clearco does not take ownership in your company.

-• +Originally designed for ecommerce, so the product understands DTC business models.
+• YesBuilt for ecommerce.
+Originally designed for DTC and ecommerce, so the product understands those business models.

-• +Straightforward application process that connects to your revenue platforms.
+• YesSimple application.
+Straightforward signup that connects directly to your revenue platforms.

-• Funds arrive on a prepaid card restricted to approved vendors, not wired to your bank.
+• NoApproved Card restrictions.
+Funds arrive on a prepaid card restricted to preapproved vendors, not wired to your bank.

-• Clearco can assign your contract to a third party without your consent or notice.
+• NoContract assignable to third parties.
+Clearco can assign your contract without your consent or notice.

 Clearco Pricing Explained

 Clearco does not charge interest in the traditional sense.
 Instead, they charge a flat fee built into the total repayment amount, which they call the "Specified Amount."
-Based on publicly filed SEC documents, a typical Clearco advance of $320,000 requires a total repayment of approximately $393,000, representing a flat fee of roughly 22.8% or $73,000.
+Independent Clearco reviews — including Finaloop and Commerce Caffeine — cite Cash Advance / Capital fees in the 8–14% range.
+Finaloop reports a 12% flat fee on Marketing Capital; Commerce Caffeine reports 8–14%.
+At the 12% midpoint, a $320,000 advance requires a total repayment of approximately $358,400, a flat fee of roughly $38,400.

 The challenge with Clearco's pricing is that the effective annual percentage rate depends entirely on how quickly you repay.
 Since repayment is tied to 50% of daily revenue, companies with strong sales repay faster and face a higher annualized cost.
-A company that repays in 6 months would face an effective APR above 45%.
+A 12% flat fee repaid over 4 months annualizes above 40% (Trustpilot reviews cite 35–40% APR).
 A company with slower sales might repay over 12 to 18 months and see a lower effective APR, but the total dollar cost remains the same because the contract's "Percentage Discount" for early repayment is set to 0%.

 In addition to the flat fee, Clearco charges a $10,000 deposit fee and requires borrowers to cover Clearco's legal fees.
 These costs are not always disclosed upfront in marketing materials but are present in the contract terms.

-By comparison, Founderpath's Revenue Purchase Agreement starts at an effective APR as low as 14%, and the Term Loan starts at 14% APR with the ability to save on interest by repaying early.
+By comparison, Founderpath's Revenue Purchase Agreement starts at a 7% flat discount fee (scaling by year), and the Term Loan starts at 14% APR with the ability to save on interest by repaying early.
 Both products use fixed monthly payments, so founders know exactly what they owe each month regardless of how fast their revenue grows.

 $10K$2M